derekrazo/Process-Geometry/README.md

 Generate, prepare, synthesize, prioritize, decide.
 Diamond processes cultivate and grow collective intention.
 Great for strategic thinking, negotiation, and group thinking with many variables.

 ####Triangle Process
+Imagine a lecture or a podcast series.
+A whole group gains input from single source.
 Triangle processes help groups gain shared context, spurring cohesive inquiry in specific directions.
-Imagine a lecture or a podcast series.

 ####Square Process
-Gain diverse inputs on a single topic.
+Gain diverse inputs from many sources on a single topic.
 Spur inquiry in unified directions.

 ####Star Process
 Gain diverse inputs from many relevant sources on many relevant topics.
 Spur inquiry in many directions at once.